History of libraries: 21st century

 Other digital resources attract patrons to libraries for purposes other than books, especially those developed as part of the Maker movement, including Makerspaces (also known as Hackerspaces), a new trend designed to foster creativity and provide a space for library users to tinker, invent and socialize.
-Makerspaces feature both high and low-tech media, though many focus on advanced technology such as 3D printing or Virtual reality and making them available to users who might normally not have access to them.
-Many might also feature Video and Audio recording studios, complete with advanced computers to help users edit their creations.
+Makerspaces feature both high and low-tech media, though many focus on advanced technology such as 3D printing or Virtual reality and making them available to users who might normally not have access to them; many might also feature video and audio recording studios, complete with advanced computers to help users edit their creations.

-A challenge commonly faced by 21st century libraries are budget-cuts, forcing librarians to become more efficient in the management of their funds and more vocal in the advocacy of their libraries.
+A challenge commonly faced by 21st-century libraries are budget-cuts, forcing librarians to become more efficient in the management of their funds and more vocal in the advocacy of their libraries.
 The American Library Association maintains a web page on navigating a challenging budget year.
 However, they are finding ways to adapt to people's needs, such as providing digital services to patrons at home, and creating more user-friendly places.

-In 2020, the COVID-19 pandemic has further changed how libraries operated.
+In 2020, the COVID-19 pandemic further changed how libraries operated.
 Libraries around the world were faced with really hard choices as to which services to offer and which services to shut down for a limited time.
 Most libraries resorted to online only resources such as e-book lending and other digital services.
 These decisions depended on both government sanctions, library directors, or other parties in charge as to how they wanted to proceed.
 Library operations during this time were delayed as virus contamination through book lending and return was suspected.
 Book returns in some cases had a longer return period or were kept in a book quarantine before being handled by personnel to be processed.
-In 2021, it was announced that the library named "Ocean Sea Public Library," the largest library in Asia, would open in Hong Kong with new variety of literary works and a museum connected.
+Some libraries implemented various ticketing systems to limit the number of people in the library, or asked people to book visits in advance, others offered contactless pickup options.
+Libraries have since resumed normal operations, though many have continued to offer some of their COVID services, like online programing or curbside pickup, after recognizing a need for it in their communities.